fabiooo4/Uni/README.md

 # University notes

 These are my university notes for my bachelor in Computer Science.
-I'm sharing them in case they can be useful to someone else, even though they are written in Italian.
+I'm sharing them because they can be useful to someone else, even though they are written in Italian.

 ## Index of the courses